-Once the timing for school reopening has been set and the necessary health and safety conditions are ensured, the process of reopening schools need to be determined, including strategies and actions at national, district, and school level.
+Once the timing for school reopening has been set and the necessary health and safety conditions are ensured, the process of reopening schools need to be determined, including strategies and actions at the national, district, and school level.

 Framework for Reopening Schools and Universities

-Policy Reform: Policy implications address all dimensions of the guidelines, including clear policies for school opening and closure during public health emergencies, reforms needed to expand equitable access for marginalized and out of school children as well as strengthen and standardize remote learning practices.Financing requirements: Address the impact of COVID-19 on education and invest in strengthening education systems for recovery and resilience.
+Policy Reform: Policy implications address all dimensions of the guidelines, including clear policies for school opening and closure during public health emergencies, reforms needed to expand equitable access for marginalized and out-of-school children as well as strengthen and standardize remote learning practices.Financing requirements: Address the impact of COVID-19 on education and invest in strengthening education systems for recovery and resilience.